josejhkim/tp/docs/UserGuide.md

 ### Glossary

-- **Active Wedding**: The currently selected wedding that all actions (e.g., adding a person or a table) apply to.
+- **Active Wedding**: The currently selected wedding that all actions (e.g., adding a guest or a table) apply to.
 You must use the `setWedding` command to set an active wedding.

 - **Table ID**: A unique integer identifier (e.g., `1`, `5`, `12`) given to each table during the `addTable` command.
   Used for assigning and locating tables.

-- **Dietary Restriction**: Describes food requirements or allergies of a person.
+- **Dietary Restriction**: Describes food requirements or allergies of a guest.
 Acceptable values include: `NONE`, `VEGETARIAN`, `VEGAN`, `HALAL`, `SHELLFISH`, `PEANUTS`, `FISH`, `EGGS`, `SOY`, `SESAME`.

-- **RSVP**: Indicates whether a person has responded to an invitation.
+- **RSVP**: Indicates whether a guest has responded to an invitation.
 Valid values: `YES`, `NO`, `NO_RESPONSE`.

-- **Index**: A positive integer shown in the GUI list view that represents the position of a person in the current filtered or full list.
+- **Index**: A positive integer shown in the GUI list view that represents the position of a guest in the current filtered or full list.
 Used in commands like `deletePerson`.

 - **Prefix**: Refers to `n/`, `r/`, `p/` etc. Please refer to the list of prefixes and its meaning below to see what each of them refer to.